 Rats and Mice

 An unfortunate reality in many urban and suburban areas, rats and mice can be unwelcome guests at our feeders.
+It could be worth hiring someone like this Liverpool pest control service to help deal with them and get the populations under control.
 Here are some tips for keeping them away:

 * Baffle ‘Em too – like squirrels rats are good climbers and jumpers, so follow the Baffle ‘Em advice in the squirrel section.